 Notification for overdue materials is available by e-mail or an automated telephone system.
 To select your preferred method of notification and provide updated information, complete the online submission form or visit your local library.

 The B&ECPL contracts with an outside service to assist with the recovery of outstanding overdue materials, fines and fees.
-Borrowers with outstanding balances in excess of $50.00 are subject to collections procedures, a service fee and credit reporting.
+Borrowers with outstanding balances in excess of $25.00 are subject to third party recovery service procedures and a service fee.